LighteningCode/gifer/README.md

 > ✨ Bootstrapped with Create Snowpack App (CSA).

 ## Available Scripts

+`npm install` - install the necessary dependencies

-npm start -  starts the application
+`npm start` -  starts the application

-this is basically runnning in the browser and uses the underlying hardware to convert video files using FFmpeg.
+This is basically runnning in the browser and uses the underlying hardware to convert video files using FFmpeg.

+<h6 style="color:red">Dont try to convert a file larger than 200mb your PC will surely blow up</h6>

 Example images below (converted the pictures using this, actually pretty dope)